 - Chop the veggies and keep them aside.
 Heat a large pan or wok with sesame oil.
 Add the ginger, garlic and saute for 30 secs.
 Then add the white part of the spring onion and saute for 30 secs.

 - Now add all the chopped veggies (carrot, cabbage, bell pepper, green beans), sugar and stir fry for a minute.
 Follow it by soya sauce, fresh ground black pepper powder and salt and saute for 2 minutes in medium-high heat or until the mixture becomes dry.
 Once done, add the green part of the spring onion, give a quick mix and turn off the flame.

 - Transfer the filling to a baking sheet or large tray.
 Leave the sheet/tray stand in slanting position and let the filling cool down completely.
 This will helps in draining out excess liquid from the filling.

 - For sealing the spring rolls, prepare a paste by mixing the all purpose flour with 1 1/2 Tbsp water and keep aside.

-- Now place the sheet on a clean flat surface.
-Place a spoon full of filling about 2 cms away from the corner of the sheet.
+- Now place the sheet on a clean flat work surface.
+Place a spoon full of filling about 2 cms away from the corner of the wrapper.
 Now pick up that corner and roll into a tight wrap around the filling.
 Once you roll till the center of the sheet, fold both right and left corners towards the center.
 Continue to roll.
 Once the roll comes to the opposite corner, brush the corner with the flour paste and stick the corner nicely to the roll.
 Make sure that there are no gaps in the roll.
 Refer to my video here to "Learn How to make the Spring Rolls".